mrh929/magisk-wifiadb/README.md

 ## Principles

-By setting properties to enable wifi adb:
+By setting properties in /common/service.sh to enable WiFi ADB:

 ``` shell
 su